narrowin/ansible-mikrotik/README.md

 ## Ansible Debugging

-- Check all vars for resolved for a single host
+- Check all vars for resolved for a host
 ```bash
 ansible -m debug -a "var=vars" clab-s3n-sw-acct1
 ```